• Webpages

 Q: How reliable are annuity calculators available online?

-The annuity calculators available online do not have access to the unique combination of variables catering to each customer, set by secondary market buyers.
+The annuity calculator available online do not have access to the unique combination of variables catering to each customer, set by secondary market buyers.
 Hence, the outputs can differ from the results of applying the present value of annuity formula.

 Q: What is the formula for the present value annuity factor?